TETRA Digital Radio Training

 • Course notes and downloads

-TETRA Radio Training Certificate
+Download: TETRA Radio Training Brochure

 This course is designed for people in the telecommunications industry who want to understand and gain knowledge of TETRA digital radio communications systems.

-TETRA Training FAQ
+TETRA training FAQ

 What is TETRA training?